 By Eyecare NGTypes | Lens Material | Lens Coating

-Spectacle lenses, also known as eyeglasses are lenses mounted on spectacle frames and worn some millimeters in front of the eyes.
+Spectacle lenses are lenses mounted on spectacle frames and worn some millimeters in front of the eyes.
 They are made from different lens materials and come in various designs depending on the error(s) they are designed to correct.

 There are 4 major types of spectacle lenses namely single vision lenses, bifocals, trifocals, and multifocals.

 These are also known as monofocal lenses.
 They are designed to improve vision at only one distance, that is, either at far or at near (for reading).